-Enrolling in the New Jersey ABP, ACTS, and Supplemental Savings Plan/403(b) is simple, but investing for your life objectives requires experience.
-To help guide you through the enrollment process, there are local representatives who serve all campus locations throughout the state.
-To make an appointment with a Voya representative, please call the local office in Woodbridge, NJ at (732) 326-5600.
+Enrolling in the New Jersey ABP, ACTS, and Supplemental Savings Plan is simple, but investing for your retirement goals requires experience.
+To help guide you through the enrollment process, Voya has local representatives available at all campus locations throughout the state.
+To make an appointment with a Voya representative*, view the list of campus contacts.

 Once you've scheduled an appointment with your representative, you can begin to:

-- Review/select the investment options of your choice from a variety of variable and fixed investment options.
+- Review and select your investment options from a variety of variable and fixed investment options.

-The NJ ABP Enrollment Guide contains information regarding investment options, the enrollment process and forms, beneficiary designation form, and other pertinent information related to the Plan.
-Please call our local office or see your Benefits/Human Resources contact to request an enrollment guide.
+The ABP Enrollment Guide contains information regarding investment options, the enrollment form, beneficiary designation form, and other pertinent information related to the Program.
+Please contact your campus representative or your Benefits/Human Resources department to request an enrollment guide.

-To enroll in either the ABP or ACTS, you will need to establish an account with Voya Financial Advisors.
-Please note: The NJ ABP selects one Designated Service Provider (DSP) as the Default Provider each year to accept contributions on behalf of plan participants who are employed, but have not completed a DSP Election Allocation form (DEA) for the ABP.
-During the period from July 1st, 2014 to June 30th, 2015, Voya Financial Advisors was selected as the Default Vendor.
+To enroll in either the ABP or ACTS, you will need to establish an account with a designated service provider.
+The ABP selects one Designated Service Provider (DSP) as the default provider each year to accept contributions on behalf of plan participants who are enrolled but have not completed a DSP Election Allocation form.

 You should consider the investment objectives, risks, and charges and expenses of the variable product and its underlying fund options carefully before investing.
 The prospectuses/prospectus summaries containing this and other information can be obtained by contacting your local representative.
 Please read the information carefully before investing.